 A scholar by nature, Thomas Jefferson was delighted not only by the beauty he found in the art, architecture and Parisian gardens but also by the intellectual conversation and social life of the city.
 Because his father insisted on providing him with a classical education, Jefferson felt a strong admiration for European culture at an early age, so it was only natural for him to take his curiosities abroad.
+Thomas Jefferson’s connection to Paris is reflected in his Monticello home in Charlottesville too.

 Our third president began his journey to Paris in August 1784, when Congress sent him oversees to join Benjamin Franklin and John Adams as an American Minister to France.
 Upon his arrival, Jefferson first assumed the role of American tourist, but by the end of his five-year stay in 1789, Jefferson had adapted to the effortless elegance of the Parisian way of life.